Tirana

 The Pyramid, Tirana

-• Cultural Palace / Pallati in Cultures: Pallati in Cultures was erected at the descision of the Communist Albanian Party.
-The foundation stone was laid by the then head of the Soviet Union, Nikita Krushchov in 1959, and the building was completed in 1963.
-The architecture is a typical design from the communist countries of Eastern Europe.
-Various cultural institutions occupy the building.
+The Palace of Culture, locally known as Pallati i Kultures, was built at the request of the Communist Albanian Workers’ Party.
+The foundation stone was laid by the then leader of the Soviet Union, Nikita Khrushchev, in 1959, and the building was completed in 1963.
+The architecture is typical of the communist countries of Eastern Europe.

 Tirana Clock Tower